jval1972/Speed/readme.txt

 Fixed misspelled of "joystick" in the menus.
 Speed optimizations in R_PointToAngleEx().
 Improved priority logic for sound channel selection.
+Added support for tall patches in PNG format.

 Version 1.0.3.743 (20220206)
 -----------------